hlvini/bash-backup-script/README.md

 **backup_script.sh**
 Creates a backup of an user home folder. must manually alter *user* in the **SRC** variable to the user profile name

-**API Status Checker**
-Allows for quick checking an API availability